 and the European Union as a whole for that matter have different rules.

 Recent court cases support enhanced support of products, long after the

 Another aspect of this case are European liability rules.
 In the Netherlands

 that is called ''De wet ketenaansprakelijkheid''.
 If your wondering how to

 pronounce that, rent K-911, a splendid movie! :-)

-In plain English that means that the producer of a driver that was embedded
+In plain English that means that the producer of a driver

 in other products and responsible for damage can be sued directly.